-- our cash position and need to raise additional capital, the difficulties we may face in obtaining access to capital, and the dilutive impact it may have on our investors; - our financial performance, ability to continue as a going concern and ability to remain listed on the Nasdaq Capital Market; - the period over which we estimate our existing cash and cash equivalents will be sufficient to fund our future operating expenses and capital expenditure requirements; - the ability of our clinical trials to demonstrate safety and efficacy of our product candidates, and other positive results; - the timing and focus of our ongoing and future preclinical studies and clinical trials, and the reporting of data from those studies and trials; - the size of the market opportunity for our product candidates, including our estimates of the number of patients who suffer from the diseases we are targeting; - the success of competing therapies that are or may become available; - the beneficial characteristics, safety, efficacy and therapeutic effects of our product candidates; - our ability to obtain and maintain regulatory approval of our product candidates in the U.S., Japan, The Bahamas, and other jurisdictions; - our plans relating to the further development of our product candidates, including additional disease states or indications we may pursue; - our plans and ability to obtain or protect intellectual property rights, including extensions of existing patent terms where available and our ability to avoid infringing the intellectual property rights of others; - the need to hire additional personnel and our ability to attract and retain such personnel; and - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing.
+- our cash position and need to raise additional capital, the difficulties we may face in obtaining access to capital, and the dilutive impact it may have on our investors; - our financial performance, and ability to continue as a going concern ; - the period over which we estimate our existing cash and cash equivalents will be sufficient to fund our future operating expenses and capital expenditure requirements; - the ability of our clinical trials to demonstrate safety and efficacy of our product candidates, and other positive results; - the timing and focus of our ongoing and future preclinical studies and clinical trials, and the reporting of data from those studies and trials; - the size of the market opportunity for certain of our product candidates, including our estimates of the number of patients who suffer from the diseases we are targeting; - our ability to scale production and commercialize the product candidate for certain indications; - the success of competing therapies that are or may become available; - the beneficial characteristics, safety, efficacy and therapeutic effects of our product candidates; - our ability to obtain and maintain regulatory approval of our product candidates in the U.S. and other jurisdictions; - our plans relating to the further development of our product candidates, including additional disease states or indications we may pursue; - our plans and ability to obtain or protect intellectual property rights, including extensions of existing patent terms where available and our ability to avoid infringing the intellectual property rights of others; - the need to hire additional personnel and our ability to attract and retain such personnel; and - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing.

 We have based these forward-looking statements largely on our current expectations and projections about our business, the industry in which we operate and financial trends that we believe may affect our business, financial condition, results of operations and prospects, and these forward-looking statements are not guarantees of future performance or development.
-These forward-looking statements speak only as of the date of this 10-K and are subject to a number of risks, uncertainties and assumptions described in the section titled "Risk Factors" and elsewhere in this 10-K. Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified, you should not rely on these forward-looking statements as predictions of future events.
-The events and circumstances reflected in our forward-looking statements may not be achieved or occur and actual results could differ materially from those projected in the forward-looking statements.
-Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained herein after we file this 10-K, whether as a result of any new information, future events or otherwise.
+These forward-looking statements speak only as of the date of this 10-K and are subject to a number of risks, uncertainties and assumptions described in the section titled "Risk Factors" and elsewhere in this 10-K. Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified, you should not rely on these forward-looking statements may not be achieved or occur and actual results could differ materially from those projected in the forward-looking statements.
+We operate in a highly competitive and rapidly changing environment; therefore, new risk factors can arise, and it is not possible for management to predict all such risk factor, or combination of risk factors, may cause results to differ materially from those contained in any forward-looking statement.

 In addition, statements that "we believe" and similar statements reflect our beliefs and opinions on the relevant subject.
 These statements are based upon information available to us as of the date of this 10-K, and while we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
 These statements are inherently uncertain and you are cautioned not to unduly rely upon these statements.
+We do not undertake any obligation to update these statements to reflect events or circumstances occurring after the date this 10-K is filed.